IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

                   subjects:
                   - email: "signer@enterprise.com"
         ```
-        If you use your own `signer` for setting up signing and verification keys as described in [doc](../README_VERIFICATION_KEY_SETUP.md), change `signer@enterprise.com` to your own.
+        If you use your own `signer` for setting up signing and verification keys as described in [doc](../README_VERIFICATION_KEY_SETUP.md), change `signer@enterprise.com` to your own signer's email.

+     c)  Configure the placement rule

-     b)  Configure the [placement rule](https://github.com/open-cluster-management/policy-collection) to select which ACM managed clusters Integrity Verifier should be deployed.
+      The [placement rule](https://github.com/open-cluster-management/policy-collection) in `policy-integrity.yaml` determines which ACM managed clusters Integrity Verifier should be deployed.

       By default, `policy-integrity.yaml` includes a `placement rule` as shown in the following example.